 Earlier this year, Google merged its Home and Nest brands under a unified Nest banner.
 First, it evolved its smart display's identity from the Google Home Hub to the Google Nest Hub Max.
-And now it's named the second-generation Home Mini the Nest Mini instead.
-The Home Mini is among the best Google Home speakers, and Google hopes the Nest Mini makes it one of the best smart speakers overall.
+And now it's named the second-generation Google Home Mini the Nest Mini instead.

 The new Nest Mini also boasts bolder sound and some minor aesthetic enhancements.
-We put it to the test to see if it's truly an improvement over the original, and if it's a worthy response to Amazon's Echo Dot with Clock.
+We put it to the test to see if it's truly an improvement over the original, and if it's a worthy competitor to the Amazon Echo Dot with Clock on our list of the best cheap smart home devices.

 You'd be hard pressed to tell the Nest Mini apart from the Google Home Mini.
 The second-generation device is a replica of its predecessor, with the same dimensions and signature curved sides.
 The 1.65-inch-tall speaker retains the central four-dot LED setup beneath the fabric-swathed exterior.